orkes-io/orkes-conductor-client/docs/worker/README.md

 Metrics on client side supplements the one collected from server in identifying the network as well as client side issues.

+### Task Domains

+Workers can be initialized with Task Domains, so they can pick up domain specific tasks based on Task to Domain Mapping provided during workflow creation.
+[Code sample](../../example/java/io/orkes/conductor/sdk/examples/TaskDomainWorker.java)

 ### Next: [Create workflows using code](../workflow/README.md)